kyle-phillips/adversarial-tools/README.md

 This is a working list of tools often used by adversaries in a cyber attack.

 The creation of this list was born out of a desire to know what applications to query for in threat hunting.
-In other words, if these executables are running in your environment, you'd way to know.
+In other words, if these executables are running in your environment, you'd want to know.

 This list contains both LOLbins and software tools.